 b.
 1980 Chicago, Illinois.

-From the relationship formed with gallery owner Andre Thompson, Okeith met fellow artist Gilbert Young and Kevin A. Williams /WAK.
-Each of the artists, in some capacity, helped guide his career, most notably Kevin A Williams /WAK who later became Okeith's mentor.
 Okeith's works have been displayed in newspapers, magazines, television, movies, galleries, also featured by the New York Times and Home Depot.
 His first solo art exhibition entitled Love Supreme that was displayed for 4 months at the Chattanooga African American Museum.
-Okeith's most impressive accomplishment to date was being selected as a National Winner of the Bombay Sapphire Artisian Series contest.
-Awarded a showing at Miami Art Basel represented by Russell and Danny Simmons.
+Selected as a National Winner of the Bombay Sapphire Artisian Series contest and awarded a showing at Miami Art Basel represented by Russell and Danny Simmons.
+Okeith has been mentored by Kevin A. Williams.

 Art, to Okeith, is the materialization of thought and it expresses the spirit through form.
 He believes the magic starts in the mind, and artists know that whatever they can clearly create in their minds can be made manifest into a concrete reality.
 The main goal of his work is to use art as an educational tool that will inspire others to look within themselves.